Rupert Gerritsen: Other research

-Gerritsen was a Petherick Researcher at the National Library of Australia from April 1995. and focussed his research and writing on early Australian history.
+Gerritsen was a Petherick Researcher at the National Library of Australia from April 1995. and focused his research and writing on early Australian history.

 Awards

-In recognition of his work on Australian pre-history and its Dutch influence, in 2007, Queen Beatrix of the Netherlands conferred upon Gerritsen the honour of Knight of the Order of Orange-Nassau.
+In recognition of his work on Australian pre-history and its Dutch influence, in 2007, Beatrix of the Netherlands conferred upon Gerritsen the honour of Knight of the Order of Orange-Nassau.

 In August 2012 Gerritsen was awarded the Dorothy Prescott Prize for the paper, "Getting the strait facts straight", he gave at the Brisbane International Geospatial Forum.

 Death and legacy

 Gerritsen died in Canberra on Sunday 3 November 2013.

 Australia and the Origins of Agriculture and other work by Gerritsen was influential in the shaping of Bruce Pascoe's acclaimed work, Dark Emu.

 Australia on the Map

 Gerritsen was co-founder, along with Peter Reynders, of Australia on the Map: 1606–2006, and was that organisation's National Secretary.
 At his death he was chair of its successor organisation, the Australia on the Map Division of the Australasian Hydrographic Society which aims to make Australians more aware of Australia's early history and heritage, beginning in 1606.

 Under the Australia on the Map Division of the Australasian Hydrographic Society, Gerritsen had sole or joint responsibility for a number of projects, including the "Search for the Deadwater Wreck".